Girl, Woman, Other | Intersectional feminism in modern Britain

-“Life is much easier for men, simply because women are much more complex” states Bernardine Evaristo in her eclectic book Girl, Woman, Other.
-Indeed, complexity is the main theme of this novel that navigates through the lives of twelve individual black women.
+“Life is much easier for men, simply because women are much more complex,” states Bernardine Evaristo in her eclectic book Girl, Woman, Other.
+Indeed, complexity is the central theme of this novel that navigates through the lives of twelve individual black women.
 They are the representatives of what has come to be known as intersectional feminism in modern Britain.
 It’s a story that made Evaristo, born in London but of Nigerian descent, the first Afro-British woman to win the prestigious Booker Prize in 2019.

 Firstly, one thing that comes across about this novel is the unconventional use of punctuation.
 Full stops and commas are mostly absent.
 Moreover, paragraphs do not seem to follow any syntactical logic.
 It feels as if readers are experiencing a piece of poetry rather than prose.
 Thus, reading becomes a very smooth act: it is like floating amongst short stories.

-Each of the twelve characters has their own chapter.
+Each of the twelve characters has a chapter.
 All women are unique in their own way.
 Readers meet unapologetic lesbian Amma (see Mr. Loverman for another queer story by Evaristo), and then they encounter Amma’s best friend, the uptight teacher Shirley.
-Then, there is divorcee Penelope and non-binary Morgan, and finally, successful finance trader Carole and LaTisha, teen mom of three.
+Then, there is divorcee Penelope and non-binary Morgan, and finally, successful finance trader Carole and LaTisha, a teen mom of three.
 Their life experiences, even though they share the common feature of being women, seem quite different and seemingly incompatible.

-The themes proposed by Evaristo team her up with a couple of rising black women writers in the English-speaking world.
+The themes proposed by Evaristo team her up with some rising black women writers in the English-speaking world.
 One is Chimamanda Ngozi Adichie, author of We should all be feminists and Americanah.
 In the latter, a young Nigerian woman learns to adapt to racialized American culture.
 On the other hand, Evaristo’s writing resembles Zadie Smith’s novels, the author of Swing Time.
 That is the story of two young women of color’s friendship in modern London.